DHCP, DNS, NTP, and IP Addressing Issues

 Key Takeaways

-• A structured approach verifies client configuration, service health, path reachability, and recent changes.
+• A structured flow verifies client config, service health, path reachability, and recent change before touching infrastructure.

 DHCP, DNS, NTP, and IP Addressing

-Network services create many "the network is down" reports.
-A user may have a good cable, strong wireless signal, and working switch port but still fail because the client has no valid address, the gateway is wrong, names do not resolve, or time is badly skewed.
-Domain 5 troubleshooting expects you to separate these service failures from physical and routing failures.
+Network services generate most "the network is down" tickets even when the physical layer is healthy.
+A user can have a clean cable, a strong Wi-Fi signal, and a working switch port yet still fail because the client has no valid address, the wrong gateway, names that do not resolve, or a clock that is badly skewed.
+Network+ N10-009 Domain 5 (24% of the exam) expects you to separate these service failures from physical and routing failures using observable clues.
+Remember the exam delivers up to 90 questions in 90 minutes with a 720/900 passing score, so you must read scenarios fast and match the symptom to the right layer.

 IP Addressing Clues